RodrigoLapidus/TaskApp/README.md

   <br>
 </h1>

-<h4 align="center">This web app is my final project for the frontend bootcamp at Ironhack Barcelona (Vue.js curriculum)</h4>
+<h4 align="center">This web app is my final project for the frontend bootcamp at Ironhack Barcelona (Vue.js curriculum).</h4>

-This web app is my final project for the frontend bootcamp at Ironhack Barcelona (Vue.js curriculum).

 <p align="center">
   <a href="#required-functionalities">Required Functionalities</a> •